nandp1/Line-Tester-Analysis/README.md

 R is a programming language and free software used for Statistical computation.
 1. Download and Install the [R base](https://cloud.r-project.org/) package
-2. Download and Install the free version of [R Studio](https://rstudio.com/products/rstudio/download/)
+2. Next download and install the free version of [R Studio](https://rstudio.com/products/rstudio/download/) which is user friendly interface for R.

 ## Data Arrangement and Structure